 Programs overview(jump to Services overview)

 Since its inception in 2001, Infoway has received $2.1 billion in capitalization from the federal government, through five separate grants.
 Infoway has allocated these funds to 12 investment programs.
-The funds in these programs have been used to co-invest with the provinces and territories in 390 projects.
+The funds in these programs have been used to co-invest with the provinces and territories in more than 400 projects.
 These projects have focused on a variety of areas, such as deployment of EHRs, EMRs, telehealth, and public health surveillance systems.
 Investments have also supported pan-Canadian projects for architecture and standards, and have promoted adoption and use.

 The majority of projects from earlier grants are now complete or nearing completion.
 See the projects funded under the 2007 and 2010 federal grants received by Infoway.

 Infoway also offers technical services to help developers and implementers accelerate their efforts to deploy digital health solutions.